 For many companies, centralized policy management and configuration control is just as important as centralized identity management.
-With Centrify Authentication Service, Privilege Elevation Service, and Audit & Monitoring Service, you can apply group policy settings from Active Directory to the non-Windows computers and UNIX users.
+With Centrify Server Suite, you can apply group policy settings from Active Directory to the non-Windows computers and UNIX users.

 Evaluating existing policy settings